Derek Slade: Sexual abuse claims from pupils in India

 The boys are claiming compensation from three defendants who they say owed them a duty of care because they ran the school which employed Slade.

-The claim is being made against Derek Sawyer, former leader of Islington Borough Council and former chairman of the London Regional Courts Board, Abdul Osman, Labour Lord Mayor of Leicester, and the charity Help a Poor Child, which supported the school.'No knowledge'
+The claim is being made against Derek Sawyer, former leader of Islington Borough Council and former chairman of the London Regional Courts Board, Abdul Osman, Labour Lord Mayor of Leicester, and the charity Help a Poor Child, which supported the school.

 Alan Collins, partner at Pannone Solicitors which is representing the claimants, said that if a civil case was proved it would demonstrate Slade's regime in India was similar to what occurred at the private schools in Wicklewood, Norfolk, and Great Finborough, Suffolk.